 In a society where there's so much material waste, it's possible to maintain the memories and the connection.
 Old furniture has many stories to tell and we can add our own to it.

-If keeping old furniture is not your thing, pass it onto someone via charity, or sales via auction houses and social media.
+If keeping old furniture is not your thing, pass it onto someone via charity or sales via auction houses and social media.
 Somebody, somewhere, wants what you have.
 Another option is to give a piece as a wedding or holiday present to those who you know will appreciate it.
 More on this at Old furniture as holiday gifts---Mindful giving.

 Thanks for reading, and I hope you come back!